 Many restaurants claim to serve home-cooked meals, but they don't.
 They order frozen or heavily processed foods, reheat them and serve them up — "just like your grandma used to make."

 The opposite is true at the Chile Pepper in Yuma.
 The food that comes out of this kitchen is 100 percent grandma's recipe.
 But you might not know it at first glance.
 Tucked away in a nondescript strip mall, the place looks more like a high school cafeteria.
 The brightly colored community table near the back seems out of place in a sea of green plastic chairs and laminate café tables.

 Of course, the Chile Pepper has never been about appearances.
-People come here strictly for the food, and they'll tell you that the bean-and-cheese burritos are the best around — they're even better on Wednesdays, when the price is marked down from $2.39 to $1.59.
+People come here strictly for the food, and they'll tell you that the bean-and-cheese burritos are the best around.

 "People come in and buy $300 worth of bean-and-cheese burritos," says Mary Lou Huff, partner (with her late brother, Gilbert, whom she called the restaurant's "backbone") and daughter of the Chile Pepper's founders, Juan and Bessie Gutierrez.
 "My mom was one of those gals who said, 'My mission is to feed people good food, and we have to make it affordable, so keep those prices down!' "